Kristina01111000/Drws_site/README.md

-Format text on https://growingholistically.com/temp-homepage-2/ Look at the text and pull out the good parts that will play well with the words from dr w section, email him when its ready Add a click here for info with a dropdown text box that talks about how much it costs For the cards  do title like this, email dr w and sarah once its done, want less space between the two titles https://growingholistically.com/4-element-card/ change title to the 4e oracle cards Make https://growingholistically.com/4-element-card/ free for everyone, but the cards not, need to be signed in to get cards Look over the redirect page, make it better to match edits to site https://growingholistically.com/youve-been-redirected/  , fix the login link, make the text friendlier
+Format text on https://growingholistically.com/temp-homepage-2/ Look at the text and pull out the good parts that will play well with the words from dr w section, email him when its ready Add a click here for info with a dropdown text box that talks about how much it costs Make https://growingholistically.com/4-element-card/ free for everyone, but the cards not, need to be signed in to get cards Look over the redirect page, make it better to match edits to site https://growingholistically.com/youve-been-redirected/  , fix the login link, make the text friendlier
 For the cards page, make it look better